For customers using app.clio.com, please refer to our North American Terms of Service.

 (e) Themis reserves the right at any time to modify or discontinue, temporarily or permanently, access to and use of the Service via an API, with or without notice.

-4.1 Each party agrees to treat all Confidential Information as confidential and not to use or disclose such Confidential Information except as necessary to perform its obligations under this Agreement.
+4.1 Each party agrees to treat all Confidential Information as confidential and not to use or disclose such Confidential Information except as necessary to perform its obligations or exercise its rights under this Agreement.

 4.2 Themis acknowledges that Content may comprise materials which are the subject of professional duties (including confidentiality and duties imposed by the Regulator) owed by the Subscriber to its clients.